NetSuite vs Odoo — Annual Ongoing Cost

 NetSuite has four genuine advantages.
 Skipping them would confirm the bias we just disclosed.

 Ecosystem breadth.
-The NetSuite SuiteApp marketplace has more than 20,000 applications built by independent vendors (Oracle NetSuite, 2024).
+Oracle runs a SuiteApp marketplace of applications built by independent vendors, browsable at suiteapp.com.
+Oracle does not publish a total count, and the counts that circulate in comparison articles are guesses — so judge it by whether the specific connectors you need are listed, not by a number.
 If you run a complex distribution operation, a multi-site manufacturer, or a PE-backed rollup that needs pre-built connectors for a dozen legacy systems, NetSuite's ecosystem breadth is real and hard to match.
 Odoo has a growing app store, but the depth and third-party integrations at the enterprise fringe are thinner.

 Brand recognition.
 For companies with board-level or audit committee pressure, NetSuite carries a known name.
 "We run NetSuite" answers a question in board meetings.
 "We run Odoo" requires a follow-up conversation.
 That has real value for companies going through institutional rounds, pre-IPO processes, or situations where the audit partner has a preference.
 It is not a rational accounting argument.
 It is a real organizational consideration.